-Managing conflicting priorities, ensuring stakeholders are happy — these are just some of the obstacles you’re up against when you’re launching an enterprise site.
+Managing conflicting priorities, and ensuring stakeholders are happy — these are just a few of the obstacles you face when you’re launching an enterprise site.

 The key to a smooth enterprise site launch?
 According to Joe Kelly (formerly of Workshop Digital), SEO Manager of Bonfire: Communicate, early and often.